kubernetes-sigs/cluster-api/docs/proposals/20190709-cluster-spec-crds.md

 #### Pending

-The initial state when the Cluster object has been created but there is no provider's infrastructure associated with it.
+The initial state when the Cluster object has been created but the infrastructure object referenced by `InfrastructureRef` has not yet been associated with it.

 ##### Conditions
-- `Cluster.InsfrastructureRef` is `<nil>`
+- `Cluster.InsfrastructureRef`->Metadata.OwnerRefences is `<nil>`

 ##### Expectations
-- When `Cluster.InfrastructureRef` is `<nil>` it is expected to be set by an external entity.
+- `InfrastructureRef->Metadata.OwnerRefences` is expected to be set by the cluster controller to refernce the cluster object.
+- `Cluster.Status.InfrastructureReady` is `False`

 #### Provisioning